lizhanmit/learning-notes/hive-note/hive-note.md

 - Not many differences in general.
 So, it depends on personal preference.
 - Practical experience: If all processes involve Hive, create managed tables.
 Otherwise, use external tables.

+How to check a table is managed or external: `desc formatted <table_name>`.
+See "table type" in output.

 ---

 ### Traditional DB VS Hive